Skip to content

 Kia’s electric car lineup is only getting bigger… with its smallest EV yet.

-The Kia EV2 is going to be fully unveiled at the Brussels Motor Show in January 2026.
+The Kia EV2 has been unveiled at the Brussels Motor Show.
 It’ll be Kia’s smallest – and presumably cheapest – electric car, sitting beneath the EV3 small SUV, the EV4 hatchback, the Sportage-sized EV5, the coupe-styled EV6 and the EV9 luxury seven-seater.

 Although we don’t know UK prices just yet, we’d expect the EV2 to start from under £30,000.
 That’s broadly in line with a top-spec Kia Stonic, and a bit cheaper than the £33,005 EV3.